demon-xxi/ryft-apidemo/README.md

 There are additional optional parameters:
 * output: specifies the name of the output file, one will be generated if not specified
-* writeIndex: true or false to indicate whether or not to generate the index file for search and fuzzy search queries
 * nodes: the number of nodes to use (2 by default)

 Example query for a search: